Existence of Integral $m$-Varifolds minimizing $\int |A|^p$ and $\int |H|^p$, $p>m$, in Riemannian Manifolds: Existence of an integral -varifold with weak mean curvature minimizing for

 i) $(V_k, H^N_k) \rightharpoonup (V,H^N)$ in the weak sense of measure-function pairs of $N$,

 ii) $\int_{G_m(N)} F(x,P,H^N) dV \leq \beta _{N,F} ^m$.

 Analogously to the proof of Theorem \ref {thm:ExMin}, one shows that

 thus $V\neq 0$ is a minimizer for $\beta_{N,F} ^m$.
-The proof of $b1)$ and $b2)$ are again analogous to the proof of the corresponding sentences in Theorem \ref{thm:ExMin}: from the mass bound on the $V_k$ and the bound on $\int_{G_m(N)}|H^N_k|^p dV_k$ given by the assumption \eqref{def:FHp} on $F$, Lemma \ref{lem:HboundedH} allows us to apply Proposition \ref{pro:HausConv} and, using the same tricks of Theorem \ref{thm:ExMin} we can say that the spatial supports
+The proof of $b1)$ and $b2)$ are again analogous to the proof of the corresponding sentences in Theorem \ref{thm:ExMin}.
+Let us just comment on $b2)$: from the mass bound on the $V_k$ and the bound on $\int_{G_m(N)}|H^N_k|^p dV_k$ given by the assumption \eqref{def:FHp} on $F$, Lemma \ref{lem:HboundedH} allows us to apply Proposition \ref{pro:HausConv} and, using the same tricks of Theorem \ref{thm:ExMin} we can say that the spatial supports

 and this implies that